Vorkharium/vorkharium.github.io/_posts/2024-11-09-HTB-Timelapse-Write-up.md

 ```

 ### Root Flag
-Now we can get the root.txt flag (Note that the root.txt is inside TRX desktop this time):
+Now we can get the root.txt flag (Note that root.txt is inside TRX desktop this time):

 ```shell
 type C:\Users\TRX\Desktop\root.txt